frodo33/recruitment-task/README.md

-Project maded for recuitment process based on CRA redux template.
+This project was created for a recruitment process and is based on the CRA Redux template.
+It is a simple nested list based on a delivered UX template.

+Technology used:
 React, Redux, styled-components

+### `yarn install`

+Install dependencies

 ### `yarn start`